 They work within a health care team and with families and communities to provide assessment, identifying health care needs and then working to a plan of care to meet these needs.

 Nurses and midwives work with individuals, families and the health care team to monitor the outcomes of care to ensure a good quality of service.

 The Director of Nursing is responsible for professional oversight of the nursing workforce, to ensure its members work to the standards laid down by their respective professional bodies.
 This is done by working with nurses, midwives and other health professionals, managers and health care consumers, assessing what needs to be done; for example, with service provision or education and developing a plan to achieve the goals that ensure quality improvement.

-This DHB is a great place to work, it offers midwives and nurses opportunities to work to the full potential of their scope of practice and develop excellent generalist skills in an environment rarely found in larger DHB’s.
+Te Whatu Ora West Coast is a great place to work, it offers midwives and nurses opportunities to work to the full potential of their scope of practice and develop excellent generalist skills.

 Moreover the search for new and different ways of providing care in this rural place promises an exciting future.
 I hope this website section will provide you with a snap shot of what we are doing on the Coast and what a career in nursing or midwifery on the Coast may offer you.
 I look forward to hearing from you.